xebialabs-community/xlr-relationships-visualization-plugin/README.md

 ## Features ##

+* Visualize release and template relationships in their design and runtime states.
-* Navigate to target release/template with double click.
+* Navigate to target release or template with double click.
-* Visualize releases, templates and their design, runtime relationship.
+* Zoom with mouse wheel or toolbar controls.
+* Layout
-* Automatic layout arrangement.
+    * Automatic (Direction and Alignment)
-* Drag and drop layout arrangement.
+    * Manual (Drag and Drop node)

 ## Requirements ##